OpenBazaar/webrelay/docs/receiving.md

 }
 ```

-To ack the message you send back a TypedMessage with an AckMessage embedded in the Data field.
+To ack the message you send back a `TypedMessage` of type `AckMessage` with an `AckMessage` embedded in the Data field.
 The MessageID field must be the id that is sent by the websocket outside of the encryptedMessage content:

 ```go
 type TypedMessage struct{